Last Updated on September 13, 2023

 Along with the neighboring Bastille district where the French Revolution was born, the Marais was a forgotten bit of Paris until it became popular once again with artists and designers a few decades ago.

-It’s a beautiful area directly north of Notre Dame and the Seine, filled with mansions and several small but notable museums, as well as many popular cafés and restaurants peppered along its little lanes.
+It’s a beautiful area directly north of Notre Dame and the Seine, filled with mansions and several small but notable museums, as well as many famous cafés and restaurants peppered along its little lanes.

-Encompassing the 13th-century Jewish Quarter, undoubtedly it’s one of the liveliest nightspots in the city today.
+Encompassing the 13th-century Jewish Quarter, undoubtedly, it’s one of the liveliest nightspots in the city today.

 Musée d’Orsay